jenniferhubermayer/rock-paper-scissors/README.md

-# rock-paper-scissors | Online game "rock-paper-scissors"
+# rock-paper-scissors | Online game

 This is an online game for "rock-paper-scissors".
 Simply chose between one of three shapes and play aigainst the computer.